-Each heater requires a permanent 230V 50Hz 1ph electrical supply, which must be wired through a fused isolator fitted with a fuse of the correct rating (see section 7.1).
-The correct supply connection points for the live, neutral, and earth.
+Each heater requires a permanent 230V 50Hz 1ph / 415V/3ph/50Hz electrical supply, which must be wired through a fused isolator fitted with a fuse of the correct rating.

-Wiring diagrams are also detailed within this manual, (section 6.0)
+Wiring diagrams are also detailed within this manual, (section 6.0).